nf-core/taxprofiler/docs/developing.md

 When writing a new pipeline-level nf-tests for nf-core/taxprofiler, we recommend the following procedure:

 1. Run the test profile locally to have a copy of the expected output files and the results directory structure
-2. Check the contents of files are expected (one or two files per directory should be enough)
+2. Check the expected results directories and contents of files are expected
+  - Check that the results directory reflects parameters specified in the test config itself
+  - One or two files per directory should be enough
 2. Write the base nf-test file structure, assuming _all_ files are stable (following the specifications below)
 3. Run `nf-test --tag <test_name> --profile +docker` once to write the first snapshot
 4. Run command above to get the `diff` of unstable files